Nelitarnia/WO3U-speedrun-guide/character-notes.md

 This section takes an in-depth look at each character in the game from the perspective of speedrun utility.
 Still a work-in-progress...

 It's recommended to read the terminology and glitch tech sections of the [the main WO3U speedrun guide](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md) first because their terms and ideas will be mentioned quite often in the below sections.
+There's also more elaboration on the process with which I evaluated the characters at the [end of the file](#Technical-stuff).

 ### *Wei*
-[Xiahou Dun](#Xiahou-Dun), Dian Wei, Zhang Liao, Cao Cao, Xu Zhu, Xiahou Yuan, Xu Huang, Zhang He, Cao Ren, Cao Pi, Zhenji, [Cai Wenji](#Cai-Wenji), Jia Xu, Pang De, Wang Yi, Guo Jia
+[Xiahou Dun](#Xiahou-Dun), [Dian Wei](#Dian-Wei), [Zhang Liao](#Zhang-Liao), [Cao Cao](#Cao-Cao), Xu Zhu, Xiahou Yuan, Xu Huang, Zhang He, Cao Ren, Cao Pi, Zhenji, [Cai Wenji](#Cai-Wenji), Jia Xu, Pang De, Wang Yi, Guo Jia
 ### *Wu*
 Zhou Yu, Lu Xun, Sun Shangxiang, Gan Ning, Sun Jian, [Taishi Ci](#Taishi-Ci), Lu Meng, Huang Gai, Zhou Tai, Ling Tong, Sun Ce, Sun Quan, Xiaoqiao, Daqiao, Ding Feng, Lianshi
 ### *Shu*